verrazzano/docs/content/en/docs/setup/install/customizing/elasticsearch.md

 ---
 title: "Customize Elasticsearch"
-description: "Customize Elasticsearch with Verrazzano"
+description: "Learn how to customize your Elasticsearch cluster configuration"
 linkTitle: Elasticsearch
 weight: 8
 draft: false
 ---

-Verrazzano supports two general cluster topologies for an Elasticsearch cluster:
+Verrazzano supports two cluster topologies for an Elasticsearch cluster:
-1. A single-node cluster (master/ingest/data roles performed by a single node).
+- A single-node cluster (master, ingest, and data roles performed by a single node).
-2. A multi-node cluster configuration with separate master, data, and ingest nodes.
+- A multi-node cluster configuration with separate master, data, and ingest nodes.

 [Installation Profiles](/docs/setup/install/profiles/) describes the default Elasticsearch cluster configurations provided by Verrazzano.

-You can customize the node characteristics of your Elasticsearch cluster through the [spec.components.elasticsearch.installArgs](/docs/reference/api/verrazzano/verrazzano/#elasticsearch-component) field in the Verrazzano custom resource.
+You can customize the node characteristics of your Elasticsearch cluster by using the [spec.components.elasticsearch.installArgs](/docs/reference/api/verrazzano/verrazzano/#elasticsearch-component) field in the Verrazzano custom resource.
 When installing Verrazzano, you can use this field to specify a list of Helm value overrides for the Elasticsearch configuration.

 These Helm overrides let you to customize the following node characteristics: